the-technat/dotfiles/README.md

 - Do we want to set macOS UI settings?
 - Support work machine
 - Support ephemeral machines
-- check race-condition between code and homebrew
-- some distros prompt for confirmation to install packages
 - Assume default OS terminal (on everything except darwin)
 - Use tmux + nvim for editing
 - Take inspiration from https://github.com/axinorm/macbook-setup and https://github.com/twpayne/dotfiles